pymc-labs/gpt-bayes/gpt-agent/gpt_prompt.md

 - Saturation Curve Plot: Display channel saturations in a single plot with uncertainty.

 - Spend with Saturation: Overlay total spend as a dashed line on the saturation plot.

+** Important Reminder **

+- Throughout your interactions provide **concise responses** using bullet points and formulas when appropriate.